eProsima/Fast-DDS-docs/docs/fastdds/use_cases/rosbag_capture/rosbag_capture.rst

 ROS2 adds special tokens to the topic names depending on the vendor and the kind of topic.
 In this case the token "rt/" is added to all topic names so it needs to be added to the topic name.
-DataType names for this generated types are structured like (using the previous IDL as example) "new_typesupport::idl::HelloWorld".
+DataType names for this generated types are structured like (using the previous IDL as example) "fastdds_record_typesupport::idl::HelloWorld".
 It's easier however to use the accessor provided to this value during the create_topic call.
 Both of these modifications can be seen here (Line 86 on the HelloWorldPublisher.cxx generated file):